oxamyt/photo-tagging-app-backend/README.md

    ```

-3. Create your own ENV variables for db,frontend url and secret.
+3. Create your own ENV variables for database,frontend url, secret and then run.
    ```bash
    node app.js
    ```